pulumi/terraform-provider-aws/website/docs/r/kendra_query_suggestions_block_list.html.markdown

 layout: "aws"
 page_title: "AWS: aws_kendra_query_suggestions_block_list"
 description: |-
-  Terraform resource for managing an AWS Kendra block list used for query suggestions for an index
+  Resource for managing an AWS Kendra block list used for query suggestions for an index
 ---

 # Resource: aws_kendra_query_suggestions_block_list

-Terraform resource for managing an AWS Kendra block list used for query suggestions for an index.
+Resource for managing an AWS Kendra block list used for query suggestions for an index.

 ## Example Usage